RainerEngelken/SurrogateGradientFlossing/README.md

 # SurrogateGradientFlossing
 This repository contains the implementation code for the manuscript:  <br>
- __Improving Surrogate Gradient Learning in Spiking Neural Networks Using Dynamical Systems Theory__ <br>
+ __Using Dynamical Systems Theory to Improve Surrogate Gradient Learning in Spiking Neural Networks__ <br>

 ## Overview